Delta MD-88 Accident at La Guardia 5 March 2015 (Delta Flight 1086, MD88 N909DL)

-The US National Transportation Safety Board (NTSB) have meet to discuss the accident to to Delta Airlines Flight 1086, MD-88 N909DL, that suffered a runway excursion on a snow covered runway at New York La Guardia on 5 March 2015.
-The use of excessive reserve thrust resulted in loss of direction control but noticeably there was a significant delay to the evacuation (which took 17 minutes to complete).
+The US National Transportation Safety Board (NTSB) have meet to discuss the accident to Delta Airlines Flight 1086, MD-88 N909DL, that suffered a runway excursion on a snow covered runway at New York La Guardia on 5 March 2015 (Final Report).
+The use of excessive reverse thrust resulted in loss of direction control, but noticeably there was a significant delay to the evacuation (which took 17 minutes to complete).

 The aircraft broke the perimeter fence and came to rest on an embankment adjacent to Flushing Bay.
 The left wing was damaged by the fence, causing a fuel leak.
 The fuselage and interior were also damaged as were the main batteries.

 The 2 pilots, 3 cabin crew and 98 of the 127 passengers were uninjured.
 The remaining 29 passengers received only minor injuries.

 The captain and the first officer were highly experienced MD-88 pilots.
 The captain had accumulated about 11,000 hours, and the first officer had accumulated about 3,000 hours, on the MD-88/-90.
 In addition, the captain was previously based at LGA and had made many landings there in winter weather conditions.